This article helps you to get started with LYNX for Critical Chain Project Management (CCPM). The following topics will be addressed:

 - Your first screen after starting LYNX is always the "My activities" screen.

-- At the bottom of the screen the active Workspace is displayed.
+- At the top of the screen the active Workspace is displayed.

 Go to File → My Profile to change your profile and also your password as displayed in the picture below: